borkdude/blog/posts/markdown-clj-babashka-compatible.md

 After that change, I could use `markdown-clj` directly in the code for rendering this blog.
 You can see the diff [here](https://github.com/borkdude/blog/commit/5ab3eeb6601e81fb0166e9449cc8054bc99da46a).
-Previously I also used bootleg for hiccup, but babashka already has `hiccup2.core` as a built-in dependency so that wasn't necessary anymore either.
+Previously I also used bootleg for hiccup, but babashka already has hiccup as a built-in dependency so that wasn't necessary anymore either.
 So the blog rendering code is pure babashka now.

 What about performance?
 Previous re-rendering all of the blog posts took 4 seconds and now it takes 5 seconds.
 Runnning markdown-clj from source is slower than using the pod since the code in the pod is all pre-compiled and doesn't run through SCI.
-Compilign a single blog post isn't noticabley slower.
-The difference is small enough to move forward with markdown-clj from source.
+Compiling a single blog post isn't noticabley slower.
+The difference is small enough to move forward with markdown-clj from source for now.
+Since it's easy to move between pure babashka, using the bootleg pod or running JVM Clojure, I keep my options open.